 SECTION 3.
-In accordance with Section 19-201(8)(c)(ii) of The Philadelphia Code, Wells Fargo's updated fair lending plan is attached to this Ordinance as Exhibit B and Wells Fargo's annual statement of community reinvestment goals is attached to this Ordinance as Exhibit C.
+In accordance with Section 19-201(8)(c)(ii) of The Philadelphia Code, Wells Fargo's updated fair lending plan is attached to this Ordinance as Exhibit B.

 SECTION 4.
 The Chief Clerk shall keep on file Exhibits A and B and shall make them available for inspection by the public during regular office hours.